gothamblvck-coder/GhostBox/README.md

 🛡️ Ghostbox: The Obsidian Node Sandbox 🌑

 PLEASE DO NOT USE GHOSTBOX as of right now!
 There are many things that need to be done with it.
-Please head on over to other tools release by Jitter Systems
+Please head on over to other tools release by the Jitter Systems

 Ghostbox is an ultra-hardened, amnesic application sandbox for Linux.
 It creates a "digital vacuum" where applications are blind to your real OS, hardware, and identity.
 By utilizing a 4-Wall Defense System, it ensures that any application running inside has zero persistence and zero visibility into the host system.
 🚀 The 4-Wall Defense